 Another method is to fill the pan with unlit charcoal, then add a layer of burning briquettes to the top.
 The fire will slowly work its way down through the pan of charcoal.
 You can mix chunks of wood into the charcoal so it will smoke as the charcoal burns.

 Try to keep your vertical water smoker clean and dry between uses.
 My first one rusted out after two years because I left it outside and uncovered.
 I didn't disassemble the sections to let the interior dry after each smoking session.

-Some vertical water smokers are built with dual-wall construction.
-This type of construction adds to the smoker's efficiency while keeping the exterior cooler and safer.
+Some are built with dual-wall construction.
+This adds to the smoker's efficiency while keeping the exterior cooler and safer.

 Get a cheap vertical water smoker if it's all you can afford.
 Take good care of it.
 Keep it dry and clean and coated with oil to prevent rust.
 Keep it out of the weather, and be gentle with it.
 Do these things and you should get a few good years out of a bargain priced, low quality smoker.

 Heavier, thicker metals hold and retain heat better, giving you more stable, consistent and efficient heating.
 The heavier construction also holds up better over time, giving you many more years of use.